gabriel4649/JMdictDB/README.txt

 Any program that accesses the database needs a username and possibly a pasword to do so.
-In a standard Postgresql install, local connections made with user "postgres" do not need a password, the the default configuration of the Makefile and CGI files assumes this.
+In a standard Postgresql install, local connections made with user "postgres" do not need a password, but your installation may require you to use a different username and password.

-In the Makefile, the Postgresql username is defined in variable $(USER).  psql and the jmdictdb perl tools do not accept passwords on the command line so those will need to be supplied via any of the standard methods described in 29.1, "Database Connection Control Functions" of the Postgreqsl docs.
-See the "Connecting To A Database" section of the psql docs.
-Each of the jmdictdb perl tools has a -h (help) option that will describe the login options for the tool.
-A .pgpass file will probably be most convenient.
+The database is accessed by the jmdictdb system in two
+contexts:
+ - When running the jmdictdb programs (including tools run by the Makefile during installation).
+ - When a cgi script is executed by the web server.

+All the Python tools that access the database accept command line parameters that allow specifying a username, password, host machine, and database name (run any program with the option "--help" for details).
+However specifying a username or password on the command line is a bad idea because on many systems that information will be visible to other users of the system.
+For a better alternative you can set up a .pgpass file.
+In the Postgresql docs
+see:
-See 29.13, "The Password File".
+  29.13, "The Password File"
+  29.1, "Database Connection Control Functions" and
+  "Connecting To A Database" section of the psql docs.

 CGI scripts are run as the web server user and database login credentials are stored in the postgresql service